 - salads must be carefully washed (but are usually not allowed)

-- you cannot have lightly cooked or raw eggs
+- you can't have lightly cooked or raw eggs

-- you cannot have fresh cream or soft cheese
+- you can't have fresh cream or soft cheese

 Your red blood cell count falls after your treatment.
 If it falls too low, you feel very tired and have little or no energy.
 You might also feel breathless when you move around.
 This is because red blood cells contain haemoglobin which carries oxygen around the body.
 Your doctor will check your blood counts each day.